HMO Landlords beware: the planners are coming for you!

 The free Planning for HMOs cheat sheet summarises everything you need to know about planning and HMOs.
 It explains the different planning use classes for HMOs, when HMOs need planning permission and when they are permitted development, what is meant by Article 4 directions and certificates of lawfulness, and how you can profit from the 10 year rule.

-For more detailed information, check out the 6 part video series (first video free).
+For more detailed information, check out the 6 part video series.
 Over 6 episodes, you will learn:

 - What the planning system is and why we have it